 Many cloud migration efforts, however, underachieve or fail.
 In a recent webinar, Chris Santiago of Unravel Data spelled out three reasons for challenges:

 Unravel Data has support for cloud migration as a major feature, especially for big data workloads, including many versions of Hadoop, Spark, and Kafka, both on-premises and in the cloud.
-If you want to know more, you can try Unravel for free.
+If you want to know more, you can create a free account.